All Episodes

 Sunday, people watching football, not paying attention to the news, not much news made on Sunday.

-If uh if these polls showing the bottom falling out of Cochley are uh true.
+I'm surprised he's going if these polls showing the bottom falling out of Coakley are true.

-For those of you up in Massachusetts, and all of you paying attention, be very, very aware of something.
+For those of you up in Massachusetts and all of you paying attention, be very, very aware of something.

 The Boston Globe makes the New York Times look like romper room when it comes to agenda reporting.

-Sometime over the weekend, akin to the George Bush DUI story a couple days before the election in 2000.
+Don't be surprised if the Boston Globe comes in with a very late hit against Brown sometime over the weekend, akin to the George Bush DUI story a couple days before the election in 2000.

 That's out there.

-But just don't be surprised if they come with a late hit piece over the weekend.
+But just don't be surprised if they come with a late hit piece over the weekend so the smear can spread throughout state-controlled media, but Brown will not have time to respond to it.

 Just be prepared.